sdegutis/90s.dev/site/public/guides/architecture.md

 * Direct events to the appropriate panels and processes

+  * Some are sent to specific processes or panels

+  * Some are sent to everyone via [BroadcastChannel](https://developer.mozilla.org/en-US/docs/Web/API/BroadcastChannel)

 * Draw all prerendered panel images to the screen

 ## Processes & Panels